christopz/snapmakerstiffy/README.md

 - 3/8" (9.53mm) Aluminum Plate for the Toolhead Adapter brackets

 # NOTES
+It is highly recommended you print the "Machined" step files to prototype / fit your rails & brackets to your machine.
+I know Snapmakers should be standardized, but I found very slight differences between my machines which needed adjustment,  especially due to variations & tolerances in finished machined parts.
+Spacers / shims may be necessary depending on your accuracy.

 # TO DO
+- Finish & upload a final Printed version
+- Adapt <a href="https://www.thingiverse.com/thing:4909694" target="_blank">BluegrassBlaster's</a> cable chain mod to work with the Stiffy Kit
+- Design & print a proper toolhead mount for mist coolant

 This project is licensed as
 ![license](./profile/license.png)